-(e) Construction or modification of navigational aids such as channel markers and anchor buoys.
+(ef) Construction or modification of navigational aids such as channel markers and anchor buoys.
 Channel markers and anchor buoys are navigational tools indicating the location of a line or marking the channel to facilitate vessel traffic.
 This exemption does not apply to buoys used for moorage;

-(f) Single-family residential construction.
+(fg) Single-family residential construction.
 Construction on shorelands by an owner, lessee, or contract purchaser of a single-family residence for their own use or for the use of their family, provided the following are met:

-(i) The residence does not exceed a height of thirty-five feet above average grade level,
+(i), which The residence does not exceed a height of thirty-five feet above average grade level,

-(ii) The residence is designed and sited to meet all the applicable master program residential and ecological protection standards, as well as other local government codes such as building, stormwater manual, and health department requirements.
+(ii) The residence is designed and sited to meet all the applicable master program residential and ecological protection standards, as well as other local government codes such as building, stormwater manual, and health department requirements. and which meets all requirements of the state agency or local government having jurisdiction thereof, other than requirements imposed pursuant to chapter 90.58 RCW.

-(iii) "Single-family residence" means a detached dwelling designed for and occupied by one family, including those structures and developments within a contiguous ownership that are a normal appurtenance.
+(iii)\"Single-family residence" means a detached dwelling designed for and occupied by one family, including those structures and developments within a contiguous ownership which that are a normal appurtenance.

-(iv) A "normal appurtenance" is a structure or development necessarily connected to the use and enjoyment of a single-family residence.
-Single-family residential normal appurtenances are limited to a garage, a deck, a driveway, on-site residential utilities, a fence, and an on-site sewage system.
+(iv) An "normal appurtenance" is a structure or development necessarily connected to the use and enjoyment of a single-family residence, and is located landward of the ordinary high water mark and the perimeter of a wetland.
+On a statewide basis, nSingle-family residential normal appurtenances include age limited to a garage, a deck, a driveway, on-site residential utilities, a fences, and installation of an on-site sewage system.
+Septic tank and drainfield and

-(v) Single-family residential construction may include grading that does not exceed two hundred fifty cubic yards.
+(v) Single-family residential construction may include grading which-that does not exceed two hundred fifty cubic yards.

-(vi) All development associated with this exemption must be on shorelands, landward of the shoreline buffer and setback, and outside of any critical areas and their buffers. (vii) Accessory uses, accessory structures, and accessory dwelling units are not eligible for this exemption.
+(vi) All development associated with this exemption must be on shorelands, landward of the shoreline buffer and setback, and outside of any critical areas and their buffers. and which does not involve placement of fill in any wetland or waterward of the ordinary high water mark.
+Local circumstances may dictate additional interpretations of normal appurtenances which shall be set